calccrypto/OpenPGP/README.md

 ## Notes:

-Sometimes, there are excerpts from RFC 4880 in the code.
-Most of those excerpts are not the full text of the sections.
-Please refer to the RFC for the full text.

 Keyrings were not implemented.
-Rather, keys are read from the directory used as arguments to functions.
+Rather, individual keys are read from the directory used as arguments to functions.

-If for some reason the program cannot operate on some data properly, an exception will be thrown.
+gpg sometimes does weird things, so if gpg compatibility is desired, define the macro `GPG_COMPATIBLE` when compiling.